 “With the New Liturgy, non-Catholic communities will be able to celebrate the Lord’s Supper with the same prayers as the Catholic Church.”
 Max Thurian, one of the six Protestant Ministers who helped reform the Mass (Cardinal Baum, The Detroit News 27 June 1967: “they are not simply there as observers… they participate fully in the discussions on Catholic liturgical renewal”)

 When the need of the Church warrants it and ministers are lacking, lay persons, even if they are not lectors or acolytes, can also supply certain of their duties, namely, to exercise the ministry of the word, to preside offer liturgical prayers, to confer baptism, and to distribute Holy Communion, according to the prescripts of the law.
 CIC 1983 Canon 230 §3

-“If the contrary usage, namely, of placing Holy Communion in the hand, has already developed in any place, in order to help the episcopal conference fulfill their pastoral office in today’s often difficult situation, the Apostolic See entrusts to the conferences the duty and function of judging particular circumstances” Memoriale Domini (1969)
+“If the contrary usage, namely, of placing Holy Communion in the hand, has already developed in any place… the Apostolic See entrusts to the conferences the duty and function of judging” Pope Paul VI Memoriale Domini (1969)